HackYourFuture/JavaScript1/Week1/LESSONPLAN.md

 - HTML defines what the content is.
 - CSS defines the appearance of the page.
 - JavaScript defines behavior of the page.
+- Where can JavaScript run:
+  - browser
+  - Node

 ### Example